Dice Roller Tool

 What dice types are supported?

 We support all standard polyhedral dice used in tabletop gaming: d4 (4-sided), d6 (6-sided), d8 (8-sided), d10 (10-sided), d12 (12-sided), d20 (20-sided), and d100 (100-sided/percentile).
-You can roll up to 10 dice of any type simultaneously.
+You can roll up to 10 dice of any type simultaneously, and the tool automatically calculates the sum for you.

 Can I roll multiple different dice types at once?